Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        Required for arm64.

        The HW_REDUCED_ACPI flag must be set.
-All of the fields that are to be ignored when HW_REDUCED_ACPI is set are expected to be set to zero.
+All of the woke fields that are to be ignored when HW_REDUCED_ACPI is set are expected to be set to zero.

-       If an FACS table is provided, the X_FIRMWARE_CTRL field is to be used, not FIRMWARE_CTRL.
+       If an FACS table is provided, the woke X_FIRMWARE_CTRL field is to be used, not FIRMWARE_CTRL.

-       If PSCI is used (as is recommended), make sure that ARM_BOOT_ARCH is filled in properly - that the PSCI_COMPLIANT flag is set and that PSCI_USE_HVC is set or unset as needed (see table 5-37).
+       If PSCI is used (as is recommended), make sure that ARM_BOOT_ARCH is filled in properly - that the woke PSCI_COMPLIANT flag is set and that PSCI_USE_HVC is set or unset as needed (see table 5-37).

-       For the DSDT that is also required, the X_DSDT field is to be used, not the DSDT field.
+       For the woke DSDT that is also required, the woke X_DSDT field is to be used, not the woke DSDT field.

 FPDT   Section 5.2.23 (signature == "FPDT")